 Measure Measured Against Target Jun 2021 Measure Status Comments SO12 - Voluntary Programs: Increase in youth volunteer activity across the Shire.
-Community survey > 65 % 100 80 60 60 60 60 40 20 0 0 0 0 0 0 0 0 0 0 0 0 0 Councils Community Survey which was undertaken by Micromex in 2019 shows a 77% satisfaction rate with Youth Support.
+Community survey > 65 % 100 77 77 77 77 80 60 60 60 60 60 60 40 Councils Community Survey which was undertaken by Micromex in 2019 shows a 77% satisfaacion rate with Dec-17 Jun-18 Jun-19 Dec-19 Jun-21 Dec-21 Youth Support .
 Council facilitates a range of youth related activities throughout the year, as well as recognising the importance of volunteerism.
-Council is currently undertaking measures to implement a Shire Youth Council which will be undertaken by youth volunteers from across the Shire.
+The Youth Council has been successfully launched with its inaugural meeting to be held in August 2021.
 The Lillian Hulbert Memorial Prize encourages young people to excel in a range of pursuits inclusive of charitable works and volunteering within Narrabri Shire.
 This year's award winner was for charitable activities across the community.
 Council's continued facilitation in the promotion and administration of this prize contributes to youth participation in voluntary activites.
 This memorial prize is awarded on an annual basis.
-SO13 - Youth Perception: Level of satisfaction with programs and training opportunities available locally.
-Community survey > 4 $ \begin{array}{cccccccccccccccccccccccccccccccccccc$ Council undertook a community survey facilitated by Micromex in 2019.
-This reflected a mean score of 3.11 regarding the level of satisfaction with youth related program and training provision.
+SO13 - Youth Perception: Level of satisfaction with programs and training opportunities available locally. > 4 Mean Score 5 4 3 3 3 3 3 3 3 3 3 2 Council undertook a community survey facilitated by Micromex in 2019.
+This reflected a mean score of 3.11 Jun-18 Dec-18 Jun-21 Jun-21 Dec-21 regarding the level of satisfaction with youth related program and training provision.